 In the past I used to listen to The Ticket every day on the way to and from work.
 I would follow the local teams through ups and downs.
 When the Dallas Cowboys won their only playoff game in the last almost twenty years, I was turning on The Ticket to hear their analysis.
 When the Mavericks won their World Championship a few years ago, I celebrated with my friends on the Ticket.

 Sports News is even more worthless than “Real” News.

 Yes, you are hearing me correctly.
-I just finished outlining everything wasteful and dumb about CNN and Fox News, but I’m saying sports news is even worse than that.
+I just finished outlining everything wasteful and dumb about sites like CNN and Fox News, but I’m saying sports news is even worse than that.
 The difference: at least in “real” news we are talking about people’s lives and well being.
 In sports we are talking about a game using the same medium and tone that we talk about people’s lives and well being.

 A couple of observations really hit this home for me:

 Sports news loves the soap opera story.
 It’s funny to think that way, too, since so many sports fans are uber-masculine and would never admit to enjoying soap operas as entertainment.
 A few examples (as you read these in the tone of a media obsessed teenager talking about a soap opera):

 OMG did you hear about Ron Washington?
 He RESIGNED today as manager of the Rangers for personal reasons.
 Jon Daniels says it ISN’T about drugs.
 But who knows?
 I wonder how the players are feeling?

 OMG did you hear about the number of penalties being called in NFL preseason?
 I wonder if, like, the NFL will call those during the REGULAR SEASON!?!?!
 This might like change the whole game.

 OMG, did you hear that Wes Welker is SUSPENDED for FOUR GAMES for taking drugs?
 I wonder what drugs they are????…!?!?!?!